andreyvit/json-diff/README.md

 * colorized, diff-like output
 * fuzzy matching of modified array elements (when array elements are object hierarchies)
 * compare only the json structure (keys), ignoring the values
+* always show given keys for an object that has differences
 * reasonable test coverage (far from 100%, though)